Hiring in the Hospitality Industry

 • First impressions: How does the candidate present themselves?
 Having in-person interviews with applicants is a great way to see if candidates impress you.
 If they don’t, they probably won’t impress your guests either.

-• Customer service: Diplomas and certificates can be impressive, but in the hospitality industry, service is key.
+• Customer service: Diplomas and certificates can be impressive, but for hotel recruitment, service is key.
 Look for candidates who have strong communication skills and can handle difficult situations with a smile.

 • Flexibility: The hospitality industry is fast-paced and demanding.
 Look for flexible candidates who can adapt to changing schedules and tasks.